Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Discussion

-Finally, we have considered only a single species of binaries which were all born simultaneously at $t=0$.
+Further, we have considered only a single species of binaries which were all born simultaneously at $t=0$.
 In reality, wide binaries have a range of ages, and so it is perhaps more realistic to take a continuous birth history over the previous $\sim 10$ Gyr.
 However, using a more realistic birth history would not change any of our key conclusions, as one can think of the full set of binaries as a superposition of families born at different times.
 The key findings of this paper (for instance, the fact that that tides will not turn a subthermal DF into a superthermal DF) will apply to each individual family, and thus to the whole population (since e.g. a superposition of subthermal DFs will also be subthermal).
-Nevertheless, one should keep in mind the fact that different families may have undergone different amounts of phase-mixing (which occurs on the timescale $t_0$ defined in equation \eqref{eq:t0}).
+Nevertheless, one should keep in mind the fact that different families may have undergone different amounts of phase-mixing.
 Then, for example, older families will likely have an eccentricity DF that is closer to thermal than that of younger families.

+Combined with the fact that the mixing timescale $t_0\propto a^{-3/2}$ is shorter for wider binaries, this effect may explain the observation that binaries with separations $10^3\,$AU are more superthermal than those with separations $10^4\,$AU \citep{Hwang21}.
+However, scattering by passing stars is such an important effect in the evolution of the widest binaries that at this stage, a detailed discussion of the implications of our results for these observational puzzles is premature.
+We therefore defer such a discussion to Paper II.
+Moreover, the results of this paper shed very little light on the other observational puzzle mentioned in the introduction, namely the unusually high eccentricities of twin wide binaries \citep{hwang2022wide}.
+Quadrupolar galactic tides are independent of the binary mass ratio, so we cannot explain why binaries with mass ratios close to unity should evolve differently from the others.

+We also ignored the possibility that our wide binaries are in fact components of hierarchical triples.
+This was primarily because we were motivated by the work of \cite{Hwang21}, who isolated only those binaries without tertiary companions in their sample.
+In reality, a significant fraction of wide binaries likely \textit{are} part of triples \citep{Hartman2020}, and this adds another layer of complexity to the dynamics, since a wide triple interacting with Galactic tides comprises an effective hierarchical quadruple system \citep{Grishin2022}.